74th Republic Day 2023: Journey of Indian Republic

 (iii) Alexander, the First Lord of the Admiralty.

 Do you know the main objective of this mission?

-- To devise a machinery for making up the Constitution of India.
+- To devise machinery for making up the Constitution of India.

 - Arrangements for Interim Government.

-- There shall be the Union of India which was to be empowered to deal with the defence foreign affairs and communications.
+- There shall be the Union of India which was to be empowered to deal with the defense of foreign affairs and communications.

 - The Cabinet mission did not accept the demand for Pakistan.

-- All the members of Interim Cabinet would be Indian with minimum interference by the Viceroy.
+- All the members of the Interim Cabinet would be Indian with minimum interference by the Viceroy.